idkwhodatis/LAOBA-s-Fantasy/README.md

 - Run Netease Cloud Music API
 - Run laoba.py

 ## Notice
+Due to ffmpeg, the speed of music might be faster sometimes.
 This Discord bot is designed for personal use, so it does not support multiply instances(guilds) at the same time.
-Due to ffmpeg, the speed of music might be faster sometimes.
+**Multiple Guild Version Working In Progress**